tansawit/tansawit.me/content/posts/anything-you-want-sivers-review.md

 ## Wrapping Up

 Overall, I couldn't pick much of a better book.
-Through conveying his own journey and failures in a short 1-2 hour read, all always candid, his words has left me with things that I will probably think about for much longer into the future.
+By conveying his own journey and failures in a short 1-2 hours read, all always candid, his words has left me with things that I will probably think about for much longer into the future.